-Smoke is tracked through the Base Line Air Network of EPA Tasmania, also known as BLANkET.
-This is a network of air quality stations around Tasmania reporting near real-time particle concentrations for that location.
-Particle concentrations are indicative of smoke in that location.
-AirRater uses this data alongside advanced modelling techniques to determine likely particle concentrations across all areas of Tasmania.
+In Tasmania, air pollution is tracked through the Base Line Air Network of EPA Tasmania, also known as the BLANkET network, while in the ACT AirRater uses data measured by the air monitoring network of ACT Health.
+These networks update air quality information to web based servers in near real-time.
+AirRater uses this data alongside statistical modelling techniques to determine likely particle concentrations across all areas of Tasmania and the ACT.

 Extremes of temperature, both hot and cold, can be a health hazard for many people.
 Extreme heat is linked to illness and death, particularly for vulnerable people such as the elderly, the very young and those with existing health conditions like diabetes and heart disease.
 Extremes of cold, or sudden drops in temperature, are also linked with increases in asthma.

 All Australian states have both cold and hot spells, and these often happen quickly and with little warning.
 The AirRater app uses the same methodology as the Australian Bureau of Meteorology’s Heatwave Service to determine when, where and how severe a forecast heatwave will be.
 Notifications will be sent to you in the heatwave affected area, giving prior warning of the conditions and allowing preparations to be made to cope with the heatwave.
 Similarly, a forecast extreme cold spell will be notified to you in the affected area.